Ahmedmk11/v-clinic/README.md

 - **React-PDF:** Utilized for PDF rendering within the application, React-PDF enhances the platform's functionality by providing robust PDF display capabilities, supporting various document formats.
 - **Whereby:** Utilized for video chat integration, Whereby provides a seamless video conferencing experience, allowing users to engage in remote consultations with healthcare professionals.
 - **News API:** Integrated to display the most recent news, the News API feature enriches the platform with up-to-date information and news articles for users' reference and awareness.
+- **Recharts:**
+  Recharts, a charting library for React, is employed to create intuitive and visually appealing data visualizations within the application.

 These technologies and APIs collectively form the foundation of the project, enabling a comprehensive full-stack JavaScript-based development approach.
 Understanding and familiarity with these technologies are crucial for comprehending, contributing to, and further enhancing the project.